Dogmans/stock-pipeline/tests/README.md

 This directory contains unit tests for the stock screening pipeline modules.

-## Test Files
+## Test Files (Updated June 2025)

+### Core Tests

+- `test_screeners.py`: Tests for the new screener architecture where each screener fetches its own data
+- `test_providers.py`: Tests for data providers with API-specific methods
-- `test_cache_manager.py`: Tests for the file-based caching system functionality
+- `test_cache.py`: Tests for the file-based caching system functionality
+- `test_data_processing.py`: Tests for data processing and financial ratio calculations

+### Supporting Tests

 - `test_config.py`: Tests for configuration loading and settings
-- `test_data_processing.py`: Tests for data processing and financial ratio calculations
 - `test_main.py`: Tests for the main pipeline orchestration and command-line arguments
 - `test_market_data.py`: Tests for market data collection and analysis
-- `test_run_pipeline.py`: Tests for the pipeline runner script and command-line options
-- `test_screeners.py`: Tests for stock screening strategies
 - `test_stock_data.py`: Tests for stock price and fundamental data collection
 - `test_universe.py`: Tests for stock universe selection
 - `test_utils.py`: Tests for utility functions like logging and directory setup
 - `test_visualization.py`: Tests for data visualization functions

+### Removed Tests

+The following test files have been removed as part of our June 2025 refactoring:

+- `test_run_pipeline.py`: Removed as it was empty after our architecture changes
+- `test_simple.py`: Removed as it contained only trivial placeholder tests

 ## Running Tests